arnauguadall/rick-morty/README.md

 ### Backend

 The backend is developed in Node using Express.
-I wanted to use a remote mongodb database using Atlas and I managed to make the connection and store the user but I run out of time so I coudln't implement the Login and consume the application under a logged user.
+I wanted to use a remote mongodb database using Atlas and I managed to make the connection and store the user but I ran out of time so I coudln't implement the Login and consume the application under a logged user.

 To avoid handling too much information in the `/characters` request I only use the first 20 records that the API provides.